 If we also think about creating a blog and focus on using it as a proof of concept or a proof of principle.
 The income you can generate early on is far better than methods that are more beneficial to blogs that get tons of traffic.

-Andrew M. Warner of Shade of Info
+Andrew M. Warner

 To be completely honest with you, I haven’t actually monetized my blog as of yet.
 Mainly because I’m primarily focused on building connections, engaging, etc. But WHEN I do start monetizing my blog (very soon), I’ll be choosing Information Products as my main method.